dkeathley/6.2410-lab/markdown/T3-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 $$\Delta C_k^2 = k P_\mathrm{co}(\varphi) (1 - P_\mathrm{co}(\varphi))\mathrm{.}$$

 So far so good.
-These are just directly from the properties of a binomial distribution.
-However, we don't want the variation of the number of coincidences, we want the variation in the value of $\varphi$ being measured.
-To do this, we need to convert the variance in coincidence number to a variance in $\varphi$.
+This variance follows directly from the properties of a binomial distribution.

+However, at the end of the day we don't want to know the variation of the number of coincidences, but rather the variation of our measurement of $\varphi$, $\delta \varphi^2$.
+To determine $\delta \varphi^2$, we need to convert the variance in coincidence number to a variance in $\varphi$.
 This can be estimated by dividing the square of the rate of change of the coincidence number with respect to $\varphi$ evaluated at the mean position of $\varphi_0$.
+If you think about it for a bit, this makes sense.
+It follows from the assumption that the fluctuations in the photon number are relatively small enough that over their range of fluction we can approximate the dependence of the modulation in photon number with $\varphi$ using a first-order Taylor expansion.

 If the interferometer is setup such that the mean value of $\varphi$ is $\varphi_0$, we can then estimate the variance in a measurement of $\varphi$ to be